 1. Latest Developments

-In January-June 2017, the value of retail sales, in nominal terms, declined by 0.6% year-on-year, after the decline of 8.1% for 2016.
+In January-August 2017, the value of retail sales, in nominal terms, increased by 0.3% year-on-year, after the decline of 8.1% for 2016.
 Yet the labour market conditions remain tight.
-The seasonally adjusted unemployment rate was 3.1% for the three-month period ending June 2017, compared with 3.4% for 2016.
-Meanwhile, Hong Kong’s consumer prices rose 1.3% year-on-year in January-June 2017, after increasing by 2.4% in 2016.
+The seasonally adjusted unemployment rate was 3.1% for the three-month period ending August 2017, compared with 3.4% for 2016.
+Meanwhile, Hong Kong’s consumer prices rose 1.4% year-on-year in January-August 2017, after increasing by 2.4% in 2016.
 Looking ahead, inflation pressure should remain moderate in the near term, given the low imported inflation and moderate increases in local costs.
-In the latest round of review in August 2017, the government maintained its forecast of Hong Kong’s consumer price inflation slightly down to 1.7% for 2017 as a whole, from 1.8% in the August round.
+In the latest round of review in August 2017, the Government maintained its forecast of Hong Kong’s consumer price inflation slightly down to 1.7% for 2017 as a whole, from 1.8% in the August round.

 2. Budget and Government Initiatives